rescript-lang/rescript-compiler/README.md

 ```

 As you can see, there is no name mangling in the generated code, so suppose the
-module is called `M`, you can call `M.fib` in vanilla Javascript
+module is called `M`, you can call `M.sub` in vanilla Javascript

-You can play the online [in-browser compiler](http://zhanghongbo.me/js-demo).
+You can learn more by playing the online [in-browser compiler](http://zhanghongbo.me/js-demo).

-# Disclaimer
+## Disclaimer

 This project is currently released to exchange ideas outside
 Bloomberg and collect some early feedback from OCaml and Javascript community,